Dmytronius/Jinja2-Tutorial/index.md

 # Tests (`is` operator)

-The test operator tests left operand against the test provided as right operand.
-The result is boolean True or False.
+The test operator tests the left operand against the test provided as the right operand.
+The result is a boolean True or False.

-A full list of Builtin Tests is available in the Jinja documentation.
+A [full list of built-in tests](https://jinja.palletsprojects.com/en/2.11.x/templates/#builtin-tests) is available in the Jinja documentation.

 Here, we highlight the most useful filters.